 Despite the fact that with proper interventions, the likelihood of mother-to-child transmission of HIV is less than five percent, expectant mothers with HIV or AIDS often face intense stigma and marginalization from health care providers around the world.
-As a result, in some areas, the mortality rate for mothers with HIV is five times greater than the rate for non-infected women.
+As a result, in some areas, the mortality rate for mothers with HIV is seven to eight times greater than the rate for non-infected women, said Dr. Isabella Danel of the U.S. Centers for Disease Control.

 Leading researchers, clinicians, and advocates gathered at the Wilson Center on January 13 to discuss the need to re-evaluate maternal health priorities to create an enabling environment for women with HIV.
-“It’s not only [about the] elimination of new HIV infections… it’s [about] keeping the moms alive.”,” said Dr. Heather Watts, medical officer with the Office of the U.S. Global AIDS Coordinator.
+“It’s not only elimination of new HIV infections in children, but it’s keeping the moms alive,” said Dr. Heather Watts, medical officer with the Office of the U.S. Global AIDS Coordinator.

 Systematic Failures and Abuses